ab604/data_cleaning/chapter1.md

 - Check out the structure of `surveys`.
 - Find the range of years over which the survey took place and assign it to `survey_timerange`.
 - Then return the range to the console by calling the object you've assigned.

+Variables in R data frames are called by using the name of the data frame followed by a dollar sign and the name of the variable.
+For example: `surveys$month` will return the values in the month column of the surveys dataset.

+Objects are assigned using an arrow symbol `<-`, such that `survey_number <- 5` assigns the number five to an object called `survey_number`.

 *** =hint
 - Use `str()` for the first instruction.